Getting Started at Southeast Community College

 These scores may be reported by the testing service (ACT, SAT, etc.) listed on the high school transcript or submitted by the student (please note that the student’s full name and test date must be visible on the score report).

 Please note the following:

-- English and math courses require specific test score levels as prerequisites to register.
+- English and math coursework require specific test score levels as pre-requisites to register.

 - Reading score results must be from within the past five (5) years.
 Please note that reading test scores are used for placement in English courses.